Sock it to me: behind the scenes of Richard Nixon’s ‘Laugh-In’ cameo

 - “[President Johnson] doesn’t come across well on television — and I’m an expert on that.”

-Fast-forward to September 1968, and Nixon’s quiet campaigning turned full force yet again for the presidency.
+In September 1968, Nixon’s quiet campaigning turned full force yet again for the presidency.
 Nixon vied for the Oval Office against sitting Vice President Hubert Humphrey, and, with two months to go until Election Day, neither candidate appealed to a hip crowd.
-Nixon was still perceived as an awkward penguin, and youths were still grieving the loss of Senator Bobby Kennedy, assassinated three months prior.
+Nixon was still perceived as an awkward penguin, and liberals were still grieving the loss of Senator Bobby Kennedy, assassinated three months prior.

 Then came what Nixon later characterized as a godsend: the series premiere of “Rowan & Martin’s Laugh-In,” network television’s flower-powered precursor to sketch comedy shows like “Saturday Night Live” and “SCTV.”
 (Oh, BTW, here’s my favorite “SCTV” sketch.
 Watch if you want.)
 While “Laugh-In” purported itself to be the hippy dippy countercultural hub Monday nights on NBC, it was only posturing as some kind of groovy thing.
-After all, its head writer was a staunch conservative — one you already know, and one who was able to score airtime with the Republican presidential nominee.
+Its head writer was an avid conservative — one you already know, and one who was able to score airtime with the Republican presidential nominee.

 Against his numerous advisers’ wishes, 55-year old Richard Nixon was convinced by Keyes to appear on the series premiere of “Laugh-In,” Monday, September 16, 1968.
 (The show was picked up for a full season after a one-off special in September 1967.)